cudanlab/cudanlab.github.io/content/events/2026-02-09-janne-holmen-cudan-lecture.md

 ***Lecture title***

-**A History of Diagrams: Turning Points in the Illustrative Representation of Ideas**
+**A History of Diagrams: Turning Points in the Illustrative Representation of Ideas.**

 ***Abstract***